 This Old Man: All in Pieces

 Angell examines his own old age in this collection.
 The centerpiece is the titular "This Old Man," which won the American Society of Magazine Editors' Best Essay award in 2015.
-Angell is still clever and charming, but there's a poignancy to these essays, too.
-They're meditations on the joys and limitations of aging, penned by a man who is among the most qualified ever to write them.
+Angell is still clever and charming here, but there's a poignancy to these essays, too.
+They're meditations on the joys and limitations of aging, penned by a man who was among the most qualified ever to write them.